armin-reichert/pacman/README.md

 Game-specific command-line arguments:
   - `-help`, `-usage`: list all available command-line parameters
-  - `-demoMode`: Pac-Man moves randomly and is immortable
+  - `-demoMode`: Pac-Man moves automatically and is immortable
   - `-simpleMode` (default: false): in simple mode only the basic playing functionality is enabled
   - `-ghostsHarmless` (default: false): deadly ghost collisions are detected
   - `-ghostsSafeCorner` (default: false): ghosts flee to safe corners and not randomly as in the original game